endoflife-date/endoflife.date/products/suse-manager.md

 > [SUSE Manager](https://www.suse.com/products/suse-manager/) is an open source infrastructure management solution designed to simplify and secure your entire mixed Linux environment - at the core, on the edge or in the cloud(s).
 Maintain infrastructure security & compliance at any scale - from 10 to 1 million clients - from a single console.

+{: .warning }
+> This page tracks SUSE Manager, which is a SUSE product based on the [open-source Uyuni project](https://uyuni-project.org).
+Uyuni offers the same functionality, but follows a rolling release - bugfixes are only available on the latest version.

 SUSE Manager is usually released every 12 months.
-The current version is usually supported for additional 12 months once a successor was published.
-The upstream open-source project is [Uyuni](https://uyuni-project.org) - it offers the same functionality, but comes without paid support.
+The current release is usually supported for an additional 12 months once after the next release, resulting in a 24 month support cycle.
+SUSE Manager Proxy follows the same lifecycle as SUSE Manager Server.